capejs/capejs/content/api/markup_builder.md

 Create a `<form>` tag whose name attribute is *name*.

-Using this method instead of `#form` method, the form name prefix is added to the name` attribute of subordinate form controls.
+Using this method instead of `#form`, the form name prefix is added to the `name` attribute of subordinate form controls.

 The `id` attribute is set automatically.
 When the form name is `'foo'`, the `id` attribute of a form control whose name is `bar` becomes `'foo-field-bar'`.